 Resource-intensive for large projects.

-Eclipse Che is a cloud-based Node JS IDE that’s gaining more traction, especially among teams working in containerized or collaborative development environments.
-Unlike traditional IDEs you install locally, Che runs in your browser and offers a full-featured dev workspace, often powered by Docker or Kubernetes under the hood.
+Eclipse Che is a cloud-based IDE that’s for teams working in collaborative development environments.
+Unlike traditional IDEs you install locally, Che runs in your browser and offers a full-featured dev workspace.

 Pre-configured Node.js environments via Nodeclipse plugin.